What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Isovaleric acidemia is an inherited metabolic condition characterized by the body's inability to break down the amino acid leucine due to having inadequate levels of the enzyme isovaleryl-CoA dehydrogenase.
-Due to the lack of this enzyme, proteins cannot be processed properly and organic acids, including isovaleric acid, build-up in the body, which can cause a variety of health problems.
+Isovaleric acidemia is an inherited metabolic condition characterized by an inability to break down the amino acid leucine due to having inadequate levels of the enzyme isovaleryl CoA dehydrogenase.
+Due to the lack of this enzyme, proteins cannot be processed properly and organic acids, including isovaleric acid, build-up in the body, which can cause a variety of health issues.

 Talk to a Genetic Counselor

 As a NxGen client, you'll have access to personal genetic counselors who can help explain the results of your screens and provide insight on how to move forward.
 To schedule a personal conference to discuss your screen results, call (855) 776-9436. or click the link below.Discuss Your Screening Results